anjorintosin/Hackabull/README.md

 # Hackabull
-a student assistant application during this current time
+A hackathon project which helps student during this current time's